Executive Director, Set Designer

 Deborah is a local entrepreneur with a 40-year background in professional theatrical design and production.
-She is the Owner/Maker at Fields of Ambrosia: BATH-BODY-AROMA and has been the Resident Set Designer for M&D Playhouse for the past 10 years, while also serving on the board of directors in some capacity for that time, as well.
-She is a past board member for Jen’s Friends Cancer Foundation, is currently Executive Committee President of The White Mountain Independents, and is a representative for the North Conway Village Association and Mount Washington Valley Celebrations through the MWV Chamber of Commerce.
+She is the Owner/Maker at Fields of Ambrosia: BATH-BODY-AROMA and has been the resident Set Designer for M&D Playhouse for the past 10 years, while also serving on the board of directors in some capacity for that time, as well.
+She is a past board member for Jen’s Friends Cancer Foundation, is currently Executive Committee President of The White Mountain Independents, and is a representative for the North Conway Village Association.

 Mark is honored to serve on the board for M&D. A recent transplant to Northern New Hampshire, he brings close to 30 years of theatrical experience as a director, stage manager, and actor.
 He has worked all over metro-Boston and New York City as a stage manager, director, and actor, both professionally and locally.
 He was the founder and artistic producing director for Sugar Cereal Productions, and as VIP Host for the American Repertory Theater.
 In his other life, he’s a corporate travel manager, and when he’s not at the Playhouse, you can probably find him at another theater watching more theater!

 Karen has volunteered at M&D for over 10 years, helping in whatever way she can, and has appeared in numerous productions.
-She received a BA in speech/drama and secondary education from North Park College in Chicago and is the librarian at Kennett Middle School.
-Karen has been a Mount Washington Valley resident since 1985.
+She received a B.A. degree in speech/drama and secondary education from North Park College in Chicago and worked as an educator for 30 years before retiring in 2022.
+Karen has been a Mt.
+Washington Valley resident since 1985.

 Christopher is a local resident, and with his husband of 20+ years owns the Cranmore Inn Bed and Breakfast as well as Chef’s Bistro restaurant in North Conway.
 They have two elementary-aged children.
 Prior to moving to the area, Christopher worked for 15 years as a fundraiser for various non-profits in New York.
 He has directed Neil Simon’s Last of the Red Hot Lovers and Avenue Q for M&D. Christopher holds an MFA in theatre directing from Catholic University and a BA in theatre and international relations from the College of William and Mary.